athowes/athowes/README.md

 Hi!
 I'm Adam, a Bayesian statistician primarily working with the [Center for Forecasting and Outbreak Analytics](https://www.cdc.gov/forecast-outbreak-analytics/index.html) at the [CDC](https://www.cdc.gov/index.htm).
-Previously, I completed my PhD in statistics at Imperial College London.
+Previously, I completed my PhD in [statistics and machine learning](https://statml.io/) at Imperial College London.
 For more information, and my blog, see [athowes.github.io](https://athowes.github.io/).
 To give an idea about my work, see: